MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ^Area:^ **^461,427^ ^sq^ ^mi^** ^-^ ^Population:^ **^59,247^**

+The Cliffkeep Mountains is the largest region in all of [Tal'Dorei](taldorei) and occupies the northern third of the continent.
+Virtually all of which is dominated by various mountain ranges that make up the [mountain range](cliffkeep-mountain-range) of the same name.

-Located in the northern third of [Tal'Dorei](taldorei), the [Cliffkeep Mountains](cliffkeep-mountain-range) dominate the region.
-The range stretches from the [Ozmit Sea](ozmit-sea) in the west to the [Dawnmist Bay](dawnmist-bay) in the east and from the [Dividing Plains](dividing-plains) in the south to the icy Frigid Depths in the north.
+The region stretches from the [Ozmit Sea](ozmit-sea) on [Tal'Dorei's](taldorei) northwestern shores to the [Dawnmist Bay](dawnmist-bay) that separates it from the [Alabaster Sierras](alabaster-sierras) to the east.
+To the north lies the frozen waters of the [Frigid Depths](frigid-depths) while the temperate [Bladeshimmer Shoreline](bladeshimmer-shoreline) and [Dividing Plains](dividing-plains) of central [Tal'Dorei](taldorei) to the south.

 ##### Climate
 The Cliffkeep Mountains is a large region with a ***humid continental climate (Dwb)*** with warm summers and cold, dry winters in the south, and a ***subarctic climate (Dfc)*** with long, cold winters and brief, warm summers in the north.
 The following numbers are from the more populous southern half.